 Indonesian is an extremely fun and relatively easy language to learn.
 Past participants have completed the program with proficient speaking skills and confidence in their Indonesian language ability, in addition to enjoying all that Madison and the surrounding area has to offer in the summer.
 Read about one past student’s experience by clicking here.
 Be a trendsetter and take Indonesian — you will be glad you did!

 Project GO at UW-Madison pays for: Tuition, course materials, travel to/from Madison, and room and board for all Project GO students.
 Please note that the room and board support is not intended to be comprehensive of all living costs a program participant may incur.
-The scholarship provides a meal stipend and shared double occupancy rooms on campus.
+The scholarship provides a meal stipend and single room occupancy in the UW-Madison residence halls.
 Any purchases a student wants to make outside of this will be the responsibility of the student’s.

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.